Why BPS took their $1.4bn bank practice to an independent

 “There’s a culture of entrepreneurship, of making things happen,” Porteous says.

-“We’ve built a technology stack that exceeds what’s provided to advisors at all the banks,” says Matt Cicci, Head of the Private Client Group at CG, “Combined with that, practices are getting larger to the point where these practices are basically companies in and of themselves.
-They want to run their practice and serve their clients their way.
-They can do that now at independents uniquely positioned to support these kinds of business.”
+“We’ve invested heavily in building a best-in-class technology stack that was designed to empower sophisticated advisors and complex practices,” says Matt Cicci, Head of the Private Client Group at CG, “Combined with that, as practices are getting larger they are looking to serve clients in a way that feels like their own business.
+They can now do that at firms like CG because we are uniquely positioned to support these kinds of businesses."

-Cicci added that CG was drawn to BPS because they continue to grow, they work as financial planners, and they shared an entrepreneurial mindset.
+Cicci added that CG was drawn to BPS because of their work as financial planners, commitment to delivering an elevated client experienced, and they shared an entrepreneurial mindset.
 He added that CG has grown from $8 billion to over $40 billion in AUM over the past decade.
 Their next stage of growth, he says, will be with the addition of more firms like BPS, billion dollar plus practices who are realizing how much more sophisticated the independent space has become.

 Porteous adds that there is already an ongoing shift away from the banks.
 “People talk with their feet,” he says.
 He argues that many of the more sophisticated strategies and services modern clients require are more easily provided at independent firms whose sole focus is the wealth management business.